Vacant Homes · Census 2022

 Leitrim, Roscommon, Mayo — vacancy rates by county

-Counties with the highest and lowest rates of vacant residential properties as a percentage of total housing stock.
+Counties ranked by vacant residential properties as a share of total housing stock.

 CountyVacancy RateContext